eddyerburgh/notes/docs/computer-networking/modulation-and-multiplexing.md

 Accurate clocks are too expensive a solution for commodity devices.
 The alternative is to send a clock signal to the receiver.

 Instead of sending a separate signal for the clock, the clock signal can be mixed with the data signal by XORing the two together.
 The clock makes a transition in every bit time and it runs at twice the bit rate.
 When the clock is XORed with 0 it makes a low-to-high transition, which is the clock.
 When it is XORed with 1 it makes a high to low transition, which is the inverse of the clock.
-This scheme is called **Manchester encoding** (see figure 1).
+This scheme is called **Manchester encoding** (see Figure 1).
 Manchester encoding requires twice as much bandwidth as NRZ encoding, because of the clock {% cite computer-networks -l 127 %}.

 Another approach is to code the data to ensure there are enough transitions in the signal.
 NRZ will only have a clock problem for long runs of 0s and 1s, so avoiding long runs make it possible for the receiver to stay synchronized {% cite computer-networks -l 127 %}.